astroML/astroML/README.rst

 Optional Dependencies
 ---------------------
 Several of the example scripts require specialized or upgraded packages.
-These requirements are listed at the top of the example scripts.
+These requirements are listed at the top of the particular scripts

 - `scipy <http://www.scipy.org>`_ version 0.11 added a sparse graph submodule.
   The minimum spanning tree example requires scipy >= 0.11

 - `pyMC <http://pymc-devs.github.com/pymc/>`_
   provides a nice interface for Markov-Chain Monte Carlo.
 Several examples use pyMC for exploration of high-dimensional spaces.
 The examples were written with pymc version 2.2

 - `healpy <https://github.com/healpy/healpy>`_ provides an interface to the HEALPix pixelization scheme, as well as fast spherical harmonic transforms.